Soviet westward offensive of 1918–1919: Aftermath

+in April of the same year with the Polish Vilna Offensive.

 Historiography

 A comprehensive historical analysis of the campaign against Poland was performed by Norman Davies in his book White Eagle, Red Star (1972).
 Davies mentioned the codename for this offensive: "Target Vistula"; however, it is not commonly used in historiography.

 Norman Davies in his book claims that "Target Vistula" ("Цель – Висла" or similar) was the Soviet codename of the offensive.
 This term, however, is mostly absent in Polish and Soviet historiography of the period.
 In that association, one may notice the title "An Expedition beyond Vistula" (Pokhod za Vislu) of Tukhachevsky's memoirs about his Polish campaign.
 Other translations of the offensive include Operation Vistula (from Polish Operacja Wisła).
 Please notice that the term "Operation Vistula" commonly refers to a totally different event.